 For website personalization, luckily you have other options!
-You’re able to take advantage of a rich data source (your website) so ensure that the tool you choose has the ability to segment, target and trigger your campaigns based on visitor behaviour.
+You’re able to take advantage of a rich data source (your website) so ensure that the tool you choose has the ability to segment, target, and trigger your campaigns based on visitor behavior.
 Which brings us nicely on to the next thing to look out for… features and integrations.

 As we discussed earlier in this blog, personalization means a lot of different things to different people.
-This is where you again need to go back to your goals for your website personalization project, and think about the functionality you will need to achieve them.
+This is where you need to go back to your goals again and think about the functionality you will need to achieve them.

 Here are a few features you might want to consider adding to your checklist when it comes to selecting a website personalization tool: